Jakob-98/reproduce-graduate-thesis/README.md

 ## Preparation: Downloading datasets
 1. Download the ENA dataset and channel islands datasets from https://lila.science/datasets/channel-islands-camera-traps/ and https://lila.science/datasets/ena24detection.
 I suggest using `azcopy` as the datasets are quite large (89GB total).
 Take note of the paths to the images as well as the paths to the metadata (json) files.
 2. Install the dependencies in requirements.txt - this will take a while.
-3. Run the dataprep python files found in datasetprep/datasethandler/*.py to generate the pickle files for the data subsets.
+3. Optional generate pickles, or use the ones in `generating_subsets\pickle` - To generate: run the dataprep python files found in datasetprep/datasethandler/*.py to generate the pickle files for the data subsets.
 The dataprep files contain some general EDA used for the thesis report.
 Be sure to edit the `class config` classes for both of the files manually - and set the save_pickles flag to `True`.
 4. Save the generated pickle files somewhere- these are used for generating the various subsets